golamrabbanirifat41/Problem-solving/README.md

 # Problem-solving
-This repository is used for various problem solving of various topics
+This repository is used for problem solving of various topics